mansenfranzen/autodoc_pydantic/docs/source/configuration.rst

    :values: True, False

    Provides the pydantic field's default value in the signature.
-Unfortunately this is not provided by standard autodoc (as of version 3.5.4).
+Unfortunately this is not provided by standard sphinx autodoc (as of version 4.1.2).

+.. tabdocconfig:: autopydantic_model
+   :title: Show Required
+   :path: target.configuration.FieldShowRequired
+   :config: autodoc_pydantic_field_show_required
+   :option: field-show-required
+   :option_additional: members, field-show-default
+   :values: True, False

+   Add *[Required]* marker for all pydantic fields that do not have a default value.
+Otherwise, misleading default values like ``PydanticUndefined`` or ``Ellipsis`` are displayed when :ref:`field-show-default <autodoc_pydantic_field_show_default>` is enabled.

 .. tabdocconfig:: autopydantic_model